GeeksOfTheDusk/ClosedSocialNetwork/Readme.md

 Latest version of [Play Framework 2](https://github.com/playframework/Play20)

 ## Deployment
-If you wanna deploy your application ti would be a great idea to change the underlying database.
+If you wanna deploy your application it would be a great idea to change the underlying database.
-We describe here the chnaged which should be done to use an MySQL Backend.
+We describe here the changes which should be done to use an MySQL backend.

 First of all add the jdbc connector to the project dependencies in the file `project/Build.scala`, it should look like the following snippet